drzetein/crossplatform-buildmanager/README.md

 Currently accepted options are:

 **CommonArguments**
-Arguments passed to the compiler regardless of the target OS.
+Arguments passed to G++ regardless of the target OS.

 **LinuxArguments**
-Arguments passed to the compiler when the target OS is Linux.
+Arguments passed to G++ when building for Linux.

 **WindowsArguments**
-Arguments passed to the compiler when the target OS is Windows.
+Arguments passed to G++ when building for Windows.

 **CommonLibraries**
-Libraries to be linked by the compiler regardless of the target OS.
+Libraries to be linked by G++ regardless of the target OS.
 In the format -l*library*

 **LinuxLibraries**
-Libraries to be linked by the compiler if the target OS is Linux.
+Libraries to be linked by G++ when building for Linux.
 In the format -l*library*

 **WindowsLibraries**
-Libraries to be linked by the compiler if the target OS is Windows.
+Libraries to be linked by G++ when building for Windows.
 In the format -l*library*

 **CopyToBuildFolder**
-Setup a post-build task to copy files or folders to the build directory.
+Files or folders to be copied to the build directory if the build was successful.